Clicky

 • Distress flag.

-See the full list of must-have jet ski accessories here.
+See the full list of must-have accessories here.

-I highly recommend any new riders take a boaters safety course.
+I highly recommend any new jet ski riders take a boaters safety course.
 Some states don’t require it, and others require it for anyone under a certain age.

-To be honest, everyone should be required to take the tests because we take a test to drive cars, so why not boats?
-The test can often be taken online for cheap, and you learn a lot, a lot more than you would in this guide.
+To be honest, everyone should be required to take the tests because we take a test to drive cars, so why not boats and jet skis?
+The test can often be taken online for cheap, and you learn a lot.
 To learn more about these tests, check out this here

 Jet Ski Life Jacket